icgc-dcc/dcc-docs/docs/download/downloading_data.md

 ![Example-PDC-Keys](images/example-pdc-keys.png)

 7. Copy these keys and add them to your awscli credentials file, which depending on your system, is usually at: ~/.aws/credentials.
 The aws credentials file may look like this.
-Please edit it to include your own key ID and secret key:
+Please edit it to include your own key ID and secret key

 ```
 [pdc]